Patripassianism: History

 Patripassianism is attested as early as the 2nd century; theologians such as Praxeas speak of God as unipersonal.
 Patripassianism was referred to as a belief ascribed to those following Sabellianism, after a chief proponent, Sabellius, especially by the chief opponent Tertullian, who also opposed Praexas.
 Sabellius, considered a founder of an early movement, was a priest who was excommunicated from the Church by Pope Callixtus I in 220 and lived in Rome.
 Sabellius advanced the doctrine of one God sometimes referred to as the "economic Trinity" and he opposed the orthodox doctrine of the "essential Trinity".
 Praxeas and Noetus were some major followers.

-Because the writings of Sabellius were destroyed it is hard to know if he did actually believe in Patripassianism, but one early version of the Apostles' Creed, recorded by Rufinus, explicitly states that the Father is 'impassible.'
+Because the writings of Sabellius were destroyed, it is difficult to know if he actually believed in Patripassianism, but one early version of the Apostles' Creed, recorded by Rufinus, explicitly states that the Father is 'impassible.'
 This reading dates to about 390 AD.
-This addition was made in response to patripassianism, which Rufinus evidently regarded as a heresy, while Ignatius believes the incarnate one is the impassible, saying "being impassible, He was in a passible body, being immortal, He was in a mortal body".
+This addition was made in response to patripassianism, which Rufinus evidently regarded as a heresy, and Ignatius believed the incarnate one is the impassible: "being impassible, He was in a passible body, being immortal, He was in a mortal body".

 Cyprian and Tertullian famously accused the Modalistic Monarchians of patripassianism.
 The Monarchians taught the unity of the Godhead in Christ and that as the Son suffered the Father also experienced the sufferings.
-They did not teach that the Father died on the cross, though they were sometimes accused of this.
+They did not teach that the Father died on the cross though they were sometimes accused of that.

-This term has been used by others such as F. L. Cross and E. A. Livingstone to describe other Oneness religions.
+The term has been used by others such as F. L. Cross and E. A. Livingstone to describe other Oneness religions.